 - 1. Sampling of sewage waters; sewage sludge, solid/liquid industrial wastes, polluted soils and plants - 2.
 Estimation of dissolved and suspended solids, chemical oxygen demand (COD) and biological oxygen demand (BOD) - 3.
-Estimation of nitrate and ammonical nitrogen and phosphorus

-- 4. Estimation of heavy metal content in effluents - 5.
+Estimation of nitrate and ammonical nitrogen and phosphorus - 4.
+Estimation of heavy metal content in effluents - 5.
 Estimation of heavy metals in contaminated soils and plants.

-S. No Name Author(S) Publisher 1 Environmental pollution and control NH Gopaldutt Neelkamal 2 Pollution causes and control RM Harrson RSC Publishing
+S. No Name Author(S) Publisher 1 Environmental pollution and NH Gopaldutt Neelkamal control 2 Pollution causes and control RM Harrson RSC Publishing

-Course Code BOT522-19
+Course Code BOT522

 Course Title Intellectual property and its management in agriculture

 Type of course Theory

 LTP 2:0:0

 Credits 2(2+0)

 Course prerequisite B.Sc.
 (Agriculture)

-Course Objectives To equip students and stakeholders with knowledge of intellectual
+Course objective To equip students and stakeholders with knowledge of intellectual

 property rights (IPR) related protection systems, their significance and

 use of IPR as a tool for wealth and value creation in a knowledge-based

 economy.

+Course outcomes CO1 Students will be aware about of intellectual property right.

+CO2 Students will get aware about the protection of various types of

+intellectual properties.

+CO3 Students will be aware about international treaty on plant genetic

+resources for food and agriculture.